Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 ## The Current Gap

 What is missing is not the idea, the community, or the software.
-What is missing is durable, coordinated support.
+What is missing is stable, coordinated support.

 At present, the ecosystem depends on: